intel/pmem-csi/README.md

 Volumes to Volume Groups, only Physical Volumes that are based on Namespaces with the name "pmem-csi" are considered.

-### DeviceMode:Direct
+### Direct device mode

-The following diagram illustrates the operation in DeviceMode:Direct:
+The following diagram illustrates the operation in Direct device mode:
 ![devicemode-direct diagram](/docs/images/devicemodes/pmem-csi-direct.png)

-In DeviceMode:Direct PMEM-CSI driver allocates Namespaces directly from the storage device.
+In direct device mode PMEM-CSI driver allocates Namespaces directly from the storage device.
 This creates device space fragmentation risk, but reduces complexity and run-time overhead by avoiding additional device mapping layer.
 Direct mode also ensures the region-affinity of